 From smelly feet to swollen feet – when are changes to your feet a sign of a serious illness?

-Our feet are very sensitive to changes in our health and often are a sign something isn’t quite right.
+Our feet are highly sensitive to changes in our health and often serve as a sign that something isn’t quite right.
 But they are often ignored.
 Think back – how many times have you looked down and thought “Oh, my feet and ankles are swollen” or “what’s wrong with that toenail?” but ignored it?

-Very often, these changes have a simple explanation but sometimes they can be signs of serious illness such as heart disease and diabetes.
-These changes can also be a sign of mineral or vitamin deficiency, iron deficiency and anaemia.
+Very often, these changes have a simple explanation, but sometimes they can be signs of serious illness, such as heart disease and diabetes.
+These changes can also be a sign of mineral or vitamin deficiency, as well as iron deficiency and anaemia.

-This Harley Street Health Centre guide will, uh, help you find your feet when it comes to, well, feet.
+This guide will, uh, help you find your feet when it comes to, well, feet.

 Smelly Feet